buhrmi/inertiax/README.md

 #### Targeting specific frames

+By default, `router.visit` and `form.submit` calls render their response in whatever frame the request originated in.

-To make a render a response in a frame that is not the originating frame, you have multiple options:
+To render a response in a frame that is not the originating frame, you have multiple options:

 - Use the new `frame` router visit option: `router.visit('/url', {frame: 'otherFrame'})`.
 - Set an `X-Inertia-Frame` response header containing the name of the target frame.